 - Give a heads up to your bank.
 Let your bank know to watch out for questionable activities in your account.

 - Report the incident to consumer watch.
 Your government may have agencies where you can report such incidents.
 American citizens can contact the FTC.
 Canada has the Canadian Anti-Fraud Centre.
 The UK has ActionFraud.
 And Australians can report to ScamWatch.

 Online financial transactions are not the only ones at risk.
 The popularity of dating applications opens it to scammers.
 They often use fake identities and are known to “catfish” users of the app.

 Scammers will gain your trust in different ways.
 They will typically engage you in conversation.
 Eventually, they will express interest to achieve your full attention and trust.
 Forging connection is the key to gathering valuable information.
 Some may pretend to have personal emergencies and request money.

 What to do after being scammed? – Dating Scams

 It is essential to take note of red flags early on.
 Remember that anyone can create profiles.
 A typical goal of scammers in dating apps is to steal your identity or ask for money.

 - Report the profile to the dating application or website.
-It is better if you can call customer hotline to get an immediate response.
+It is better if you can call the customer hotline to get an immediate response.